6 Ways to Great Teaching Beyond the Degree

-These are the basic elements that make an excellent teacher.
-And if you want to excel, you must not be satisfied with limiting yourself to be just a good teacher - go for greatness.
+These are the essential elements needed for excellence.
+If you want to excel, you must not be satisfied with limiting yourself to be just a good teacher.
+Go for greatness.
 Strive for excellence.

 William Arthur Ward

 Find the beauty in each student.
 Everyone is gifted in some way.
-As the teacher encourages, supports and inspires each student, that special gift will be discovered and then it starts to grow.
+As the teacher encourages, supports, and inspires that special gift will be discovered, it starts to grow.

 Feed your class 'mental vitamins' through the power of your words.
-Remember the attributes of an excellent teacher as listed above.
-If you happen to be weak in one attribute, work on it until it becomes part of you.
+Focus on the attributes of an excellent teacher as listed above.
+If you are weak in one point, work on it until it becomes part of you.

-As a teacher, you will find different types of learners in your class.
+You will find different types of learners in your class as a teacher.
 This is one of the biggest challenges you will face.
-Your responsibility is to respect these different styles and support them.
+Respect these different styles and support them.
 Use the strengths of each one as you teach.

 Each student will have an impact on you.
 And you will leave an imprint on the minds of those you teach, even for the rest of their lives.